mingshuwang/mingshu-website/content/publication/enlighten-244632/index.md

   correlate with greater Uber accessibility.
 More public transport stops are related to better accessibility of UberX but worse accessibility of UberBLACK.
 Finally, implications for policy-makers are provided.
-publication: '*Computers, Environment and Urban Systems*'
+publication: '*Computers, Environment and Urban Systems*, 67, pp. 169--175'
 doi: 10.1016/j.compenvurbsys.2017.09.003
 links:
 - name: URL